Skip to navigation

 If you are interested in applying to the scheme and would like help to work out what payments you could expect to receive for current or projected cull returns then please get in touch with us at deer@lochlomond-trossachs.org, or contact your NatureScot Wildlife Management Officer.

-This is year one of what we hope to be a three year pilot scheme.
-The scheme criteria have been set at the current threshold to ensure that culling is additional to the average levels currently recorded in Loch Lomond & The Trossachs National Park, but we recognise that these criteria will not suit everyone.
-Success of the scheme will be dependent on participant uptake and feedback in year one, and we will review as needed in future years.
+This is the second year of a pilot scheme, which we hope will run in future years.
+The LLTNP incentive scheme criteria have been set to ensure that culling is in addition to the average cull levels currently recorded in the National Park, but we recognise that these criteria will not suit everyone.
+Success of the scheme will be dependent on participant uptake and feedback, and we will review as needed in future years.

 Back to top